Doug Ducey: Business

 After graduating from ASU, Ducey joined Procter & Gamble and began a career in sales and marketing.
 Ducey worked as the CEO of Cold Stone Creamery from 1995 to 2007.
 When he and his business partner sold the company in 2007, Cold Stone had more than 1,400 locations in the United States and ten other countries.
 After the company's sale to Kahala, accusations of franchise mismanagement led Ducey to leave the organization.

-He became the lead investor and served as chairman of the board for iMemories from 2008 to 2012.
+He became the lead investor and was chairman of the board of iMemories, a photo and home movie digitizing service, from 2008 to 2012.

 State Treasurer of Arizona (2011–2015)

 In 2010 Ducey was elected state treasurer of Arizona, replacing Dean Martin.
-As Arizona's chief banker and investment officer, Ducey oversaw more than $12 billion in state assets and served as an investment manager for local governments.
+As Arizona's chief banker and investment officer, Ducey oversaw more than $12 billion in state assets and was an investment manager for local governments.
 The Treasurer serves as the chairman of Arizona's State Board of Investment and State Loan Commission, and as the state's surveyor general and a member of the State Land Selection Board.
 Ducey also served as the western region vice president for the National Association of State Treasurers, and was the president of the Western State Treasurers' Association.

-During his tenure as state treasurer, Ducey created and championed Proposition 118, a ballot measure to simplify how schools receive funding from Arizona’s State Land Trust.
+During his tenure as state treasurer, Ducey created and championed Arizona Proposition 118, a ballot measure to simplify how schools receive funding from Arizona’s State Land Trust.
 Arizona voters passed Proposition 118 in 2012.

 In 2010, Ducey opposed Proposition 204, an effort to create a permanent 1-cent-per-dollar sales tax for public education, transportation and health services.
 He formally launched a campaign to defeat the proposition, saying, "we don’t need the money" and "this money still does nothing to improve education".
 Proposition 204 failed, with 63.8% of voters opposing it.